nordnet/cordova-hot-code-push/README.md

 7. Update installed, and user is redirected to the index page of your application.

 And that's it.
 Of course, there is a little more in it, but you get the general idea on how it works.

+### How web project files are stored and updated

+Every Cordova project has a `www` folder, where all your web files are stored.
+When `cordova build` is executed - `www` content is copied to the platform-specific `www` folder:

+- For Android: `platforms/android/assets/www`.
+- For iOS: `platforms/ios/www`.

+And they are packed with the application.
+We can't update them, since they have a read-only access.
+For this reason on the first startup those files are copied to the external storage.
+From this point, index page is loaded from the external folder, and not from the packed one.

+When new update arrives - we are changing files in the external folder and refreshing the web page.

+If your update includes additional plugins or some native code - you need to publish new version of the app on the store.
+And for that - increase build version of the app (that is mandatory anyway for every new release on the App Store or Google Play).
+On the next launch plugin checks if build version has changed, and if so - it will re-install `www` folder on the external folder.

+When you are developing your app - you can get confused: why you made some changes, launched it - but they are not applied.
+Now you know why: because plugin is using version of the web project from the external storage.
+To reset the cache you can do one of the following:

+- Manually uninstall the app, and then execute `cordova run`.
+- Increase build version of your app to force the plugin to reinstall the `www` folder.
+You can do it by setting `android-versionCode` and `ios-CFBundleVersion` in `config.xml`.
+- Install [local development add-on](#local-development-add-on) and let him handle folder reset for you.
+It will increase the build version of the app on each build, so you don't have to do it manually.

 ### Cordova Hot Code Push CLI client